singator/UROPS2020/README.md

 Installation and how to use:
 1. Download it as zip file or clone
-2. Open DocumentClass.py and NewPageClass.py.
-Change all root path directory to adjust for you own local use. (i.e. (your own path)/UROPS2020/....)
-3. Open main.py.
-There is an example file in the Input folder.
-Run main.py
+2. Open main.py.
+Run main.py with the example xopp files in the Input folder.
-4. A Latex file will be generated in the Latex folder.

 Other conversion tools to try: